AdrianaV1999/cat-orders-app/README.md

 Key functionalities include:

-**PHP** functions such as require, include, and date have been used, **Superglobal variables** have been implemented where necessary, **Object-Oriented Programming (OOP)** concepts in PHP are applied, ensuring clean and maintainable code.
+**PHP** functions such as require, include and date have been used, **Superglobal variables** have been implemented where necessary, **Object-Oriented Programming (OOP)** concepts in PHP are applied, ensuring clean and maintainable code.